 Regarded as “Art Royalty”, Sophie Matisse is an international contemporary artist.
 She is from an extraordinarily creative family and is the great granddaughter of Henri Matisse, daughter of sculptor and inventor Paul Matisse and step-granddaughter of Marcel Duchamp.
 Sophie Matisse is a well-renowned artist who gained much public attention for her series in which she painted classic artworks, such as Leonardo Da Vinci’s Mona Lisa and Edward Hopper’s Night Hawks, without the figures entitled, “Back in 5 Minutes”.

 Sophie Matisse was born in 1965 and raised in Cambridge, Massachusetts.
-She attended Massachusetts College of Art and Design in Boston and L’Ecole des Beaux-Arts, Paris, the same institution at which her great grandfather Henri Matisse studied.
+She attended Massachusetts College of Art and Design in Boston.
+Following this she studied at L’Ecole des Beaux-Arts, Paris, the same institution at which her great grandfather Henri Matisse studied.
 Whilst in Paris, she met and married French Pop Artist, Alain Jacquet, with whom she had a daughter, Gaia in 1993.
 Three years later, Sophie Matisse settled in New York City and set up her studio in a district of the vibrant Manhattan.

 Sophie Matisse continues to create thought-provoking and original works.
 For more information about Sophie Matisse, visit: sophiematisse.com